 To achieve this, UXDA unique Financial Design Methodology was used.
 It was developed over a period of 10 years and has already proven itself by ensuring success for more than 70 financial institution digital products worldwide.
 The full ITTI Digital banking transformation can be divided into four main stages realized through UXDA Financial UX Design approach:

-Goal setting: Ultimate Power of Joined Vision
+1. Empathize: Ultimate Power of Joined Vision

 Every success is defined by a clear target statement.
 In this phase, together with ITTI Digital, we crystallized and developed an understanding of where the company is going with the new product.
 From a project success perspective, it is vitally important to ensure that all stakeholders are on the same page.

-The Stakeholders’ Interview: Is that a Triangle or a Square?
+The Stakeholders’ Interview: Is That a Triangle or a Square?

 One of the biggest challenges is that often large teams find it hard to reach a common understanding; everyone has their own vision about the company strategy and the new product goals.